UBS Tower (Nashville)

 UBS Tower is a 108-meter (354-foot), 28-story skyscraper at 315 Deaderick Street in Nashville, Tennessee.

 The tower was completed in 1974.
 It was originally called the First American Center but the name was changed when First American National Bank merged with AmSouth Bank.
 A major renovation of the building's ground-level exterior followed the name change.
 The name then changed again to Regions Center when AmSouth merged with Regions.
 It is the former Tennessee headquarters of Regions Financial Corporation.
 Regions moved in 2013 but still leases 250,000 square feet of space in the building.

-Currently the Swiss Banking behemoth UBS has leased 90,000 square feet of the building in an effort to move back office jobs from southeast Nashville to downtown Nashville.
+Currently the Swiss Banking behemoth UBS has leased 138,000 square feet of the building in an effort to move back office jobs from southeast Nashville to downtown Nashville.
+This deal expires in 2034.
 The name of the building was renamed from Regions Center to UBS Tower.

 The building served as the Tennessee headquarters and a branch office for Birmingham, Alabama-based Regions Bank.
 It is also home to many non-related businesses who lease space in the upper floors.
 It was once the main office and headquarters of First American National Bank.
 AmSouth acquired the slightly larger First American National Corporation in 2000 after the latter involved itself in several unprofitable mergers.
-On May 25, 2006, AmSouth announced it is merging with Regions Financial.
+On May 25, 2006, AmSouth announced it would be merging with Regions Financial.
 Regions announced its move to One Nashville Place in late September 2012.

 A relatively small parking garage is located beneath.